Art in the Library

 Artist: Dale Chihuly

 In 1984, the Minnesota Legislature passed “Percent for Art” legislation to encourage “state building projects with construction or renovation budgets of $500,000 or more” to allocate up to 1 percent of their total construction budgets to purchase or commission original artworks for the sites.
 While the University of Minnesota is not bound by the statute, it set its own standard and formally launched its Public Art on Campus Program in 1988.
-The University’s collection of public art has grown rapidly, accelerating with the building boom of the past four years.
+The University’s collection of public art has grown rapidly, accelerating with the building boom on the UMD campus in recent years.

 Dale Chihuly’s glass sculpture is entitled “Clear and Silver Chandelier,” so-called because silver was melted into the glass medium as it was blown.